-Educators and artists can find each other in several ways.
-You can choose to collaborate with a professional Manitoba artist, arts/cultural professional, Indigenous Knowledge Keeper, arts group or organization registered in the Artists in Schools’ Artist Listing, or approach another arts professional directly.
+You can choose to collaborate with a professional Manitoba artist, arts/cultural professional, Indigenous Knowledge Keeper, arts group or arts organization registered in the Artists in Schools’ Artist Listing, or you may approach another arts professional directly.

 The artist you choose to work with doesn’t need to be in our Artist Listing, but they will need a valid profile in our Online Application System before they are able to apply.